NCIP/gdc-docs/docs/Encyclopedia/pages/TCGA_VCF_1.1.md

 Non-UUID files will follow the specification described here but for UUID-compliance, VCF files should satisfy the following criteria.

-1.  **SampleUUID** and **SampleTCGABarcode**  are required tags in each
+    1. SampleUUID and SampleTCGABarcode  are required tags in each
         ##SAMPLE declaration.
-Please note that **SampleName** will not be a
+Please note that SampleName will not be a
-    required tag once submitting center has fully converted to UUIDs.
+        required tag once submitting center has fully converted to UUIDs.`

-    1. Metadata represented by SampleTCGABarcode at the DCC should correspond to the UUID assigned to SampleUUID.
+        a.
+Metadata represented by SampleTCGABarcode at the DCC should correspond to the UUID assigned to SampleUUID.

-2.  **Individual** is not a required tag in ##SAMPLE declaration.
+    2. Individual is not a required tag in ##SAMPLE declaration.

-3. If ##**INDIVIDUAL** is declared in the header, all SampleUUIDs in the header must correspond to the same participant, and the corresponding TCGA barcode for that participant should be assigned to ##INDIVIDUAL.
+    3. If ##INDIVIDUAL is declared in the header, all SampleUUIDs in the header must correspond to the same participant, and the corresponding TCGA barcode for that participant should be assigned to ##INDIVIDUAL.